-The work project will also include the preparation of inventory and analysis reports to assist lake districts and organizations in the conduct of lake use and management planning activities.
-This work program will include the preparation of project descriptions for lake planning programs and public informational and educational materials attendant to implementation of the regional water quality management plan.
-Under this work program, the Commission staff will continue to work with the DNR and statewide lake organizations to develop refined lake management programs.
-This work element will also include Commission participation as a committee member on, DNR GMO partnership teams, county land and water resources management planning committees, and other water quality-related committees.
-This element will also include the provision of assistance to the Wisconsin Department of Natural Resources in developing additional data layers for watershed maps for the Geographic Management Units in the Southeastern Wisconsin Region.
-This work project will also include maintenance and refinement of the sewer service area component of the SEWRPC website which will be linked to the WDNR website.
+The work project will also involve the preparation of inventory and analysis reports to assist lake districts and organizations in the conduct of lake use and management planning activities, including the preparation of project descriptions for lake planning programs and public informational and educational materials attendant to implementation of the regional water quality management plan.
+Under this work program, the Commission staff will continue to work with the WDNR and statewide lake organizations to develop refined lake management programs.
+This element will include Commission participation as a committee member on, WDNR GMO partnership teams, county land and water resources management planning committees, and other water quality-related committees.
+This element will also include the provision of assistance to the WDNR in developing additional data layers for watershed maps for the Geographic Management Units in the Southeastern Wisconsin Region and maintenance and refinement of the sewer service area component of the SEWRPC website which will be linked to the WDNR website.

-This work project will also include the provision of assistance to local units of government in developing the quality aspects of local stormwater management and stream restoration.
+This work project will include the provision of assistance to local units of government in developing the quality aspects of local stormwater management and stream restoration.
 As an example, the Commission anticipates technical assistance to counties in implementing the water quality management elements of the county land and water resource management plans.